 Finally the wind died down.
 I had to ask several Walmart employees before I found one willing to get a flashlight and help me look for my keys.
 He offered an umbrella but I was still dripping wet so I didn’t bother.
 Out we went into the rain, with lightning flashes so bright they briefly lit the parking lot as bright as day.
 I found my shoe first, which surprised me because I didn’t expect to find it at all.
 The employee found my keys and I was so relieved I hugged him in gratitude.

 My van has some new dents and scratches from the shopping carts that were flung into it, but no windows or lights were broken, the solar panels stayed tight, the cargo carrier resisted the storm.
+A van owned by a neighbor of mine was a total wreck.
+It had been totally battered and bruised by the storms to the point of no return.
+He told me that he was now in search of a 4×4 van for sale (lucky for him sites like Autozin are at hand to help out with the search for a new vehicle).
 Mr. Kitty gave me the “you’re back from the dangerous expedition!” meows, but quickly calmed down and set to his favorite hobby, eating.
 I counted six trees uprooted around the edges of the parking lot, massive roots exposed to the air.